-CyaSSL is an embedded SSL implementation (up to TLS 1.2 and DTLS) for software developers building security functionality into their applications and devices.
+CyaSSL is a lightweight SSL/TLS implementation (up to TLS 1.2 and DTLS 1.2) for software developers building security functionality into their applications and devices.
 It is optimized for resource-constrained environments and can be up to 20x smaller than OpenSSL.

-CyaSSL is ported to a long list of environments, including Win/Linux/Mac, Solaris, ThreadX, VxWorks, FreeBSD, NetBSD, OpenBSD, embedded Linux, WinCE, Haiku, OpenWRT, iOS, Android, Nintendo Wii and Gamecube through DevKitPro, QNX, MontaVista, OpenCL, NonStop, TRON/ITRON/µITRON, µC/OS, FreeRTOS, MQX, and Nucleus.
+CyaSSL is ported to a long list of environments, including Win/Linux/Mac, Solaris, ThreadX, VxWorks, FreeBSD, NetBSD, OpenBSD, embedded Linux, WinCE, Haiku, OpenWRT, iOS, Android, Nintendo Wii and Gamecube through DevKitPro, QNX, MontaVista, OpenCL, NonStop, TRON/ITRON/µITRON, µC/OS, FreeRTOS, MQX, Nucleus, and more.
 Supported chipsets include ARM, Intel, Motorola and others.

 CyaSSL cryptography includes assembly optimizations for several environments, including ARM, AVR 32, and Intel (with support for Intel AES-NI).